On Euclidean, Hermitian and symplectic quasi-cyclic complementary dual codes: Introduction

-In \cite{Yang1994TheCF}, Yang and Massey provided a necessary and sufficient condition under which a cyclic code has a Euclidean complementary dual.
-Esmaeili et al. \cite{Esmaeili2009OnCQ} studied a sufficient condition for $h$-generated quasi-cyclic codes to be Euclidean LCD codes and gave a method for constructing quasi-cyclic Euclidean LCD codes.
-In \cite{guneri2016quasi}, Güneri et al. characterized and studied quasi-cyclic codes with Euclidean and Hermitian complementary duals employing their concatenation structure and presented a method for constructing quasi-cyclic Euclidean and Hermitian LCD codes from codes over larger alphabets.
-Later on, Saleh et al. \cite{saleh2018complementary} studied quasi-twisted codes of specific lengths and proposed some sufficient conditions for $h$-generator quasi-twisted codes to be Euclidean LCD.
+In \cite{Yang1994TheCF}, Yang and Massey provided a sufficient and necessary condition for cyclic codes to be Euclidean LCD codes.
+Esmaeili et al. \cite{Esmaeili2009OnCQ} studied a sufficient condition for quasi-cyclic codes to be Euclidean LCD codes and gave a method for constructing quasi-cyclic Euclidean LCD codes.
+In \cite{guneri2016quasi}, Güneri et al. studied quasi-cyclic codes with Euclidean and Hermitian complementary duals employing their concatenation structure and obtained the sufficient and necessary condition for a class of one-generator quasi-cyclic codes with index two to be LCD codes.
+Later, Alahmadi et al. \cite{alahmadi2020complementary} propose the sufficient and necessary condition for a class of one-generator multinegacirculant codes (a subclass of quasi-twisted codes with twisting constant $-1$) with index $t$ to be Euclidean LCD.
 However, many important issues remain regarding developing LCD codes from quasi-cyclic codes.
 One of the most critical issues is determining the sufficient and necessary conditions for quasi-cyclic codes to be LCD codes so that we can construct quasi-cyclic LCD codes more efficiently.

 The main goal of this paper is to investigate quasi-cyclic Euclidean, Hermitian, and symplectic LCD codes.
-We ascertain the sufficient and necessary conditions for quasi-cyclic codes to be Euclidean, Hermitian, and symplectic LCD codes.
+We ascertain the sufficient and necessary conditions for one-generator quasi-cyclic codes to be Euclidean, Hermitian, and symplectic LCD codes.
 More precisely, we answer the following two questions:

-1, What polynomials can be applied to construct quasi-cyclic LCD codes?
+\textbf{1.
+What polynomials can be applied to construct quasi-cyclic LCD codes?}

-2, How to use polynomials to construct quasi-cyclic LCD codes?
+\textbf{2.
+How to use polynomials to construct quasi-cyclic LCD codes?}

 Firstly, we give a new characterization of LCD codes that allows the treatment of LCD codes at the codeword level.
-Then, by decomposing the codeword space of quasi-cyclic code, we obtain the sufficient and necessary conditions for quasi-cyclic codes to intersect their dual trivially under Euclidean, Hermitian, and symplectic inner products.
-Finally, we present a practical method for constructing LCD codes using quasi-cyclic codes and give some examples of good quasi-cyclic Euclidean, Hermitian, and symplectic LCD codes.
+Then, by decomposing the codeword space of quasi-cyclic code, we obtain the sufficient and necessary conditions for them to intersect their dual trivially under Euclidean, Hermitian, and symplectic inner products.
+Finally, we present a practical method for constructing LCD codes using quasi-cyclic codes and construct many good quasi-cyclic Euclidean, Hermitian, and symplectic LCD codes.